litsynp/drf-tutorials-udemy/NOTES.md

   - or define your own `serialize()` in the model class in models.py
   - Plus, implement QuerySet and Manager for serialization

+## Error handling

+- By default, Django returns an HTML doc when an error is thrown.
+- For CSRF verification error, you need to allow API methods to be CSRF exempt.
+(NOT for production)